-The VoltDB software kit includes a Hello World tutorial in the directory /doc/tutorials/helloworld that teaches you how to create a VoltDB database, including stored procedures and a client application.
+The VoltDB software kit includes a Hello World example in the directory /doc/tutorials/helloworld that shows you how to create a simple VoltDB application, including a schema, stored procedures, and a client application.
 However, storing five records and doing a single SELECT is not a terribly interesting database application.